 - Team Members

-Max Bartoli is a media consultant for both Connect4Climate and other private companies since 2003.
+Max Bartoli has been a media consultant for Connect4Climate and other private companies since 2003.
 The founder and CEO of MaXaM Productions Holding LLC, he is an award-winning producer and director.
-His projects include the sci-fi feature Atlantis Down, the 8-episode TV series entitled Atlantis Rising: The Making of Atlantis Down, the short film, Ignotus, and two documentaries Postcards From The Past and Time Travelers.
-Most recently, he produced and directed The Secret of Joy a $500K project made of a short film, a book and a song to raise awareness and funds for the cause of pediatric cancer.
+His projects include the sci-fi feature Atlantis Down, the 8-episode TV series entitled Atlantis Rising: The Making of Atlantis Down, the short film Ignotus, and the two documentaries Postcards From The Past and Time Travelers.
+Most recently, he produced and directed The Secret of Joy, a $500K project comprising a short film, a book and a song, to raise awareness and funds for the cause of pediatric cancer.
 He’s also worked for advertising agencies in Italy and England, directing and producing videos as well as television commercials.

-Roberto Razeto has worked in the field of communication and international relations for more than 10 years, as teacher and manager at University, and as communication consultant for Italian government and multilateral organization.
-With an advanced specialization in lobbying and public affairs gained at America University in WDC, has been working within the C4C’s team since 2012, just at the beginning of the campaign.
+Roberto Razeto has worked in the fields of communication and international relations for more than 10 years, as a teacher and manager at IULM University in Milan and as a communications consultant for the Italian government and multilateral organizations.
+With an advanced specialization in lobbying and public affairs gained at American University in Washington, D.C., he has been working within the Connect4Climate team since 2012, when the campaign was just getting started.